swift-networking

 Swift Networking

 Swift Networking, or swift-networking, is a library for building a flexible network stack inside a Swift application.
-It can be used on any Apple platform.
-You can use it to provide rich network features such as authenticating, de-duping, throttling and more.
+It can be used on any Apple platform, to provide rich network features such as authenticating, de-duping, throttling and more.

 ๐Ÿ“š Documentation